William D. Boyce: Unknown Scout legend

 According to legend, Boyce was lost on a foggy street in London in 1909 when an unknown Scout came to his aid, guiding him back to his destination.
 The boy then refused Boyce's tip, explaining that he was merely doing his duty as a Boy Scout.
+Boyce was so impressed by the boy's actions that it inspired him to bring Scouting to America.
 Soon thereafter, Boyce met with Robert Baden-Powell, who was the head of the Boy Scout Association at that time.
 Boyce returned to America, and, four months later, founded the Boy Scouts of America on February 8, 1910.
 He intended to base the program around American Indian lore.
 This version of the legend has been printed in numerous BSA handbooks and magazines.
 There are several variations of it, including ones that claim Boyce knew about Scouting before this encounter and that the Unknown Scout took him to Scout headquarters.

 In actuality, Boyce stopped in London en route to a safari in British East Africa.
 It is true that an unknown Scout helped him and refused a tip.
 But this Scout only helped him cross a street; he did not take him to the Scout headquarters and Boyce never met Baden-Powell.
 Upon Boyce's request, the unknown Scout did give him the address of the Scout headquarters, where Boyce went and picked up a copy of Scouting For Boys and other printed material on Scouting.
 He read this while on safari and was so impressed that instead of making his return to America an around-the-world trip via San Francisco, he returned to the Scout headquarters in London.
 He volunteered to organize Scouting in America and was told that he could use their manual.
 While Boyce's original account does not mention fog, a 1928 account says there was fog.
 Climatologists report no fog on that day in London.